Our Services

 Helpful Resources

-Some causes are mild and respond to steps like elevating the head of the bed, reflux management, and allergy control, but seek prompt care if episodes are frequent or you have chest pain, severe breathlessness, swelling, or blue lips.
-For red flags, practical at-home steps, and when to see a doctor, see the complete details below.
+Many causes are mild and improve with simple steps such as elevating the head of your bed, managing reflux, and controlling allergens.
+However, seek prompt medical care if episodes are frequent or accompanied by chest pain, severe shortness of breath, swelling, or bluish lips.

 Waking up gasping but no apnea can be confusing—and frightening.
 Many people immediately assume sleep apnea is the cause.
 While obstructive sleep apnea is common, it's not the only reason someone may wake up suddenly feeling like they can't breathe.